paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-007-international-bureaus-congresses-etc.md

     (v) any assistance commitment made before November 29, 1999.

-  (B) *Deployments of United States military forces* — The requirements of subsection (d)(1)(B) of this section shall not apply to the deployment of United States military forces when the President determines that such deployment is important to the security interests of the United States.
+  (B) *Deployments of United States military forces* — The requirements of subsection (d)(1)(B) shall not apply to the deployment of United States military forces when the President determines that such deployment is important to the security interests of the United States.
 The cost of such deployment shall be included in the data provided under [section 2348d of this title](./chapter-032-foreign-assistance.md#section-2348d).

 (3) **Form and amount**